75 Sights in Brussels, Belgium (with Map and Images)

 Église Saint-Gilles - Sint-Gilliskerk

-The Church of Saint-Gilles is a Catholic religious building located on the territory of the Brussels municipality of Saint-Gilles (Belgium) Built in an eclectic style in 1868, it is - successively - the third place of worship of the Catholic parish community.
+The Church of Saint-Gilles is a Catholic religious building located in the Brussels municipality of Saint-Gilles (Belgium) Built in an eclectic style in 1868, it is - successively - the third place of worship of the Catholic parish community.

 Wikipedia: Église Saint-Gilles de Bruxelles (FR)